Panomec Oral Paste for Horses (Canada)This page contains information on Panomec Oral Paste for Horses for veterinary use.

 This drug is not to be administered to horses that are to be slaughtered for use as food.
 Keep this and all drugs out of the reach of children.

 Studies indicate that when ivermectin comes in contact with the soil, it readily and tightly binds to the soil and becomes inactive over time.
-Drug containers and any residual contents should be disposed of safely (e.g. by burying or incinerating) since free ivermectin may adversely affect fish and certain water-borne organisms.
+Drug containers and any residual contents should be disposed of safely, in accordance with local, provincial and national regulations.
+Free ivermectin may adversely affect fish and certain water borne organisms.

 Panomec Oral Paste for Horses Caution